ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 To fix the problem, you need to configure RStudio Server to use `Cairo` as the graphic device backend.
 To do so, first click `Tools` from the top menu bar on the RStudio Server GUI, and then select `Global options` from the pull down menu.
 An option window will be opened.
-In the window, click `general` on the left panel and then click `Advanced` on the right.
-And then select `Cairo` for the Graphics Device backend.
-This will set `Cairo` as the default drawing device.
-You only need to do this once unless you have cleaned up your RStudio configuration files.
+In the window, click `general` on the left panel and then click `Graphics` on the right.
+Choose `Cairo` from the `backend` list.

+Once done, it sets `Cairo` as the default drawing device.
+You only need to configure the device once unless you have cleaned up your RStudio configuration files.

 ![rstudio_cairo](/img/ood_rstudio_cairo.png)